 Hybrids come with a big battery which can be charged from a plug, which means that it’s possible to use them in the same way as a pure electric vehicle, for commuting or as a runabout, without using any petrol at all.
 The option of that petrol engine, though, means that it can cope with long journeys without worries about whether there’s charging infrastructure on route.

-The real-world range of pure electric vehicles is between 100-250 miles, depending on the model, which does mean those longer journeys need that bit of extra planning – and factoring in 30-40-minute rapid charges during the journey.
+The real-world range of pure electric vehicles is between 100-325 miles, depending on the model, which can mean that longer journeys need a bit of extra planning and factoring in 30-40-minute rapid charges during the journey.
+However with the rapid growth of charging infrastructure, this is getting easier all the time.

 As mentioned above, you can’t get lower emissions than nothing from the tailpipe, which is what you get from a pure electric vehicle.
 Of course, the carbon intensity of the electricity you’re drawing from the grid influences how ‘green’ you’re being overall.
 Continuing decarbonisation of our electricity supply means that the cars become even cleaner as the years go by.